Technical documentation defined

 Whenever you're working on a particular document, ask yourself or your team: "What do I want the reader to be able to do and/or accomplish by reading this?"
 By keeping your goal in mind, you'll ensure that your documentation is helpful and action-oriented without getting bogged down with extraneous details.

 There's a wide variety of technical documentation types out there.
-The easiest way to determine what kind of document you need to write, what kind of information to include and what language to use is thinking about who will read your documentation.
+The easiest way to determine what kind of document to write, what kind of information to include and what language to use is thinking about who will ultimately read your documentation.
 Possibilities include programmers, engineers, stakeholders, project managers, end-users and more.

 Ready to dive into the world of technical documentation?
 Keep this guide as a reference point and start planning out the different documents that will ultimately make up your product's technical documentation.
 The best way to write great technical documentation is through practice, and there's no time like the present to get started.